aryatsriv/vscode-copy-highlight/README.md

 # Copy Highlight

 The extension highlights selected text when triggered, making it clear what text is being focused on.
 Works with copy operations or custom shortcuts.
+This is heavily inspired by neovim copy highlight feature.

 <img src="assets/CopyHighlightScreenshot.png" alt="Screenshot" width="400"/>

 While it works great with copy operations, you can configure any custom keyboard shortcut to trigger the highlight effect (see [Custom Keyboard Shortcuts](#custom-keyboard-shortcuts)).

+## Problems we are trying to solve
+-   You don't have to think if the text was copied, you get a visual feedback.
+    - Example: People sometimes hit copy multiple times to be sure, using this the UI instantly shows that each copy action worked.
+-   You can see the exact text that was copied, including spaces.
+    - Example: When copying a token or command where trailing spaces matter, you can verify immediately that it copied correctly.
 ## Features

 -   **Visual Feedback**: Highlights selected text with copy shortcut or any customizable keyboard shortcuts